-13 What are the legal requirements to publish warnings or other information to product users or to suppliers regarding product defects and associated hazards, or to recall defective products from the market?
+21 What are the legal requirements to publish consumer notices, warnings or other information to product users or to suppliers regarding product issues and associated hazards, or to notify consumers of recalls?

 According to the provisions of the Consumer Code, two kinds of measures can be taken if products do not comply with the statutory safety requirements: permanent measures and temporary or urgent measures.